h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

   - ``binary`` or ``Binary``: No more than 32 columns per categorical feature
   - ``eigen`` or ``Eigen``: *k* columns per categorical feature, keeping projections of one-hot-encoded matrix onto *k*-dim eigen space only
   - ``label_encoder`` or ``LabelEncoder``: Convert every enum into the integer of its index (for example, level 0 -> 0, level 1 -> 1, etc.) (default)
   - ``sort_by_response`` or ``SortByResponse``: Reorders the levels by the mean response (for example, the level with lowest response -> 0, the level with second-lowest response -> 1, etc.).
-This is useful in GBM/DRF, for example, when you have more levels than ``nbins_cats``, and where the top level splits now have a chance at separating the data with a split.
+This is useful, for example, when you have more levels than ``nbins_cats``, and where the top level splits now have a chance at separating the data with a split.
   - ``enum_limited`` or ``EnumLimited``: Automatically reduce categorical levels to the most prevalent ones during training and only keep the **T** most frequent levels.

   **Note**: This value defaults to ``label_encoder``.
 Similarly, if ``auto`` is specified, then the algorithm performs ``label_encoder`` encoding.